ansible/ansible/docsite/rst/developing_modules.rst

 Module checklist
 ````````````````

+The following  checklist items are important guidelines for people who want to contribute to the development of modules to Ansible on GitHub.
+Please read the guidelines before you submit your PR/proposal.

 * The shebang should always be #!/usr/bin/python, this allows ansible_python_interpreter to work
 * Modules must be written to support Python 2.4.
 If this is not possible, required minimum python version and rationale should be explained in the requirements section in DOCUMENTATION.
 * Documentation: Make sure it exists
+    * Module documentation should briefly and accurately define what each module and option does, and how it works with others in the underlying system.
+Documentation should be written for broad audience--readable both by experts and non-experts.
+This documentation is not meant to teach a total novice, but it also should not be reserved for the Illuminati (hard balance).
     * `required` should always be present, be it true or false
     * If `required` is false you need to document `default`, even if the default is 'null' (which is the default if no parameter is supplied).
 Make sure default parameter in docs matches default parameter in code.
     * `default` is not needed for `required: true`